AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   check that each is either not applicable to the project, or its effects are understood and cannot lead to unsound analysis.

+* If there are overriding operations called using a dispatching call, then GNATprove assumes that the overriding operation does not have any adverse tasking-related effects.
+In particular, GNATprove assumes that the overriding
+  operation:

+  * is not potentially blocking,
+  * does not call protected entries,
+  * does not suspend on suspection objects,
+  * does not access unsynchronised global objects,
+  * does not lock protected objects with calls to protected procedures.

 In addition, the following assumptions need to be addressed when using SPARK on only part of a program: